HuyaneMatsu/hata/docs/ref/EventDescriptor.md

 Called when only message's embeds are updated and the message is not edited.
 The `result` can be:
- - `0` if no update took place.
  - `1` if sizes are updated.
- - `2` if embed links are added
+ - `2` if embed links are added.
- - `3` if the message's embeds are suppressed, but an unsuppressed embed is added to it.
-Discord bug, happens when you update an embed, what is suppressed, but instead of desuppressing and updating, it removes the old embeds and adds new one to it.
-The message's flag will still show that the it's embeds are suppressed.
+ - `3` the amount of the embeds is lowered.
+Can be caused only by a bug.

 ### `emoji_create(client,guild,emoji)`